 Photo by Phil Campbell

 Learn to ID Hawk Mountain’s common raptors with a little help from a Hawk Mountain trainee and their helpful guides that show you the key field marks to watch for in the sky.
 The program also covers the basic size differences, shapes and behaviors that help you key in on the correct species, as well as how to watch for the silhouette of a bird that is soaring overhead.
-Note: During spring this program is held from April 5 to May 11 at noon at the North Lookout.
+Rain cancels, trail fee applies.

 Native Plant Garden Tours